Ritik-katariya/Ritik-katariya/README.md

 - 🌱 I’m currently learning **MERN Stack**

-- 👨‍💻 All of my projects are available at [coming soon]
+- 👨‍💻 All of my projects are available at (https://ritik-katariya.netlify.app/)

 - 💬 Ask me about **React Js**